Inflectra/rapise-documentation/scorm/js_basic/README.md

 <script>@input
 ""</script>

 Two or more expressions can be evaluated together using logical operators to check if two expressions evaluate to `true` together, or at least one of them.
 To check if two expressions both evaluate to `true`, use the AND operator `&&`.
-To check if at least one of the expressions evaluate to `true`, use the OR operator `||`.
+To check if at least one of the expressions evaluates to `true`, use the OR operator `||`.

 ```javascript
 var foo = 1;